zhuhaiqing42/Data_Structure/README.md

 2、This project obtains sort algorithm(such as insert sort, shell sort, quick sort and heap sort algorithm, etc), graph algorithm such as Dijkstra and Folyed algorithm.

+3、Please run the program within the Python3.5 environment.